uzh-rpg/data_driven_mpc/README.md

 #### Fitting a GP model

-First, edit the following variables of configuration file in `config/configuration_parameters.py` (class `ModelFitConfig`) so that the training script is referenced to the desired dataset.
-For redundancy, in order to identify the correct data file, we require to specify both the name of the dataset as well as the parameters used while acquiring the data.
+First, edit the following variables of configuration file in [`config/configuration_parameters.py`](ros_gp_mpc/config/configuration_parameters.py) (class `ModelFitConfig`) so that the training script is referenced to the desired dataset.
+For redundancy, in order to identify the correct data file, we require to specify both the name of the dataset, and the parameters used while acquiring the data.
 In other words, you must input the simulator options used while running the previous python script.
 If you did not modify these variables earlier, you don't need to change anything this time as the default setting will work:
 ```
     # ## Dataset loading ## #
     ds_name = "simplified_sim_dataset"